akrapukhin/MobileNetV3/README.md

 ```
 python test.py
 ```
 For each model present in the trained_models folder the script will do classification of all images from the test_images folder.
 There is already one trained model in trained_models and 20 images in test_images.
+All trained models will be placed in trained_models.
+And you can add other images to test_images.

 ## Latency measurements